Mixed Martial Arts

 Sports Reporter

-Trevor M. Ritchie is a multimedia sports journalist based in New Orleans with more than a decade of experience across NCAA athletics, the NFL Draft, NBA, combat sports, and sports entertainment.
-Ritchie has also interviewed an extensive list of icons and champions throughout his career, including The Rock, Anderson Silva, Dustin Poirier, Claressa Shields, Giannis Antetokounmpo, Carmelo Anthony, Roy Jones Jr., Anthony Pettis, Kayla Harrison and Jermall Charlo.
-His bylines span USA Today, NOLA.com, Rivals, On3, Fansided, Vox Media, Valnet, Gulf Coast News, and RG Media, among others.
+Trevor M. Ritchie is a multimedia sports journalist based in New Orleans with more than a decade of experience covering NCAA athletics, the NFL Draft, the NBA, combat sports and sports entertainment.
+Ritchie has also interviewed an extensive list of icons and champions throughout his career including The Rock, Anderson Silva, Dustin Poirier, Claressa Shields, Giannis Antetokounmpo, Carmelo Anthony, Roy Jones Jr., Anthony Pettis, Kayla Harrison and Jermall Charlo.
+His bylines span USA Today, NOLA.com, Rivals, On3, FanSided, Vox Media, Valnet, Gulf Coast News, and RG Media, among others.

 Interests: